Madison School Board to adopt 2 different budgets for 2020-21 ahead of referendums

 "We're living in a world of uncertainty," Kelly Ruppel, chief financial officer, said of the budgeting process.
 "For a good period of time things were changing weekly for us."

-She said crafting the final budgets were guided by goals of providing staff total compensation packages that would outpace an expected 1.9% cost-of-living increase, putting funds aside for COVID-19 and investing in "strategic equity projects."
+In crafting the final budgets, board members were guided by the goals of providing staff total compensation packages that would outpace an expected 1.9% cost-of-living increase, putting money aside for COVID-19 and investing in "strategic equity projects," Ruppel said.

-"We're balancing the needs of our staff and our students," Ruppel said.
-"Those are the three main focus areas we accomplished in this budget and then we reduced where we needed to make sure those three top priorities took center stage."

 Wage dispute

-Regardless of how the referendums shake out, both budgets would restore some raises put on pause this summer as a cautious budgetary tactic — but a move Madison Teachers Inc. claims was illegal.
+Regardless of how the referendums shake out, both budgets would restore some raises put on hold this summer — a move Madison Teachers Inc. claims was illegal.

-The School Board adopted a preliminary budget in June assuming $7.6 million in expected new state money would not materialize because of the pandemic-hurt economy.
+The School Board adopted a preliminary budget in June assuming $7.6 million in expected new state money would not materialize because of the pandemic-damaged economy.

-Uncertain about the financial future, the board chose to freeze raises from a part of a salary schedule that rewards staff the longer they work in the district, along with not providing a bump to base wages — ultimately holding wages flat for the start of the academic year.
+Uncertain about its financial future, the board chose to freeze raises from a part of the district's salary schedule that rewards staff the longer they work in the district.
+The board also rejected a bump to base wages — holding wages flat for the start of the academic year.

-But the assumed $7.6 million shortfall has not come to fruition, because the Legislature has not yet decided whether a budget repair bill, which adjusts state spending to meet a constitutional obligation to balance the state budget, is necessary.
+But the assumed $7.6 million shortfall hasn't happened because the Legislature has not yet decided whether a budget repair bill, which adjusts state spending to meet a constitutional obligation to balance the state budget, is necessary.

 Edward Sadlowski, executive director of MTI, said the board's vote in June to freeze the salary schedule violated 2020-21 work contracts teachers had already signed before the vote.

-He said MTI considered suing the district over freezing the salary schedule, but opted to have union members lobby board members directly to restore the raises in the final budget.
+He said MTI considered suing the district over the issue but opted to have union members lobby board members directly to restore the raises in the final budget.

 "They were besieged with hundreds and hundreds of phone calls," Sadlowski said.

-The union has been reassured the salary schedule would be restored, he said, but added "we're still prepared to go to litigation if it doesn't work out."
+The union has been assured the salary schedule would be restored, he said, but added "we're still prepared to go to litigation if it doesn't work out."

-District spokesperson Tim LeMonds said in an email the district is "confident in its assertion that there was no violation of contracts as a result of the board's June decision."
+District spokesman Tim LeMonds said the district is "confident in its assertion that there was no violation of contracts as a result of the board's June decision."

+Since June, the board's intention has switched to addressing the compensation issue in the final budget, LeMonds said.

 Support Local Journalism